 - Despite appearances, ESPN+ is not a stand-alone streaming service and isn’t a replacement for your ESPN cable channel.
 Instead, ESPN+ gives users a new, more convenient way to access ESPN content and live programming through the newly designed ESPN app.

 - You can check out the service with a free seven-day trial.

 - ESPN+ has two different subscription models — either $5 per month or $50 per year.
-While more expensive upfront, the yearly subscription model would save you $10 per year.
+While more expensive up front, the yearly subscription model of course saves you $10 per year.

 - The service includes live MLB, NHL, NBA, and MLS games, as well as college sports, PGA golf, Top Rank Boxing, and Grand Slam Tennis matches.
 You’ll also find United Soccer League, cricket, rugby, Canadian Football League, English Football League, and UEFA Nations League games.

-- Video can be streamed in up to 60 fps.
+- Video can be streamed at up to 60 frames per second.

 - As with pretty much every other streaming service out there, you can cancel your subscription at any time, no strings attached.

 - Despite the subscription model, you’ll still encounter ads, but only a limited number of them, while watching live programming.

 - Users will be able to access scores, news, sports radio, podcasts, an on-demand library, and certain games and programming not available on ESPN’s cable channels.